 - Visual: Driver takes their eyes off the road

 - Manual: Driver takes their hands off the wheel

 - Cognitive: Driver takes their mind off the task of driving; daydreaming

-Because texting requires all three of these functions, it is an alarming distraction that is on the rise as a leading cause of accident, especially in the population of least experienced drivers - teens.
+Because texting requires all three of these functions, it is an alarming distraction that is on the rise as a leading cause of car accidents, especially in the population of least experienced drivers - teens.
 Anti-texting campaigns such as the "End Distracting Driving" program are helping to make all drivers aware of the dangers of distracted driving.
-States including Maryland, Virginia, and the District have passed traffic laws aimed at stopping these dangerous practice, but the accident statistics keep climbing, and the families affected by personal injuries in these entirely preventable accidents are left to cope with lives that have been shattered by an instant of someone else's careless driving.
+States including Maryland, Virginia, and the District have passed traffic laws aimed at stopping this dangerous practice, but the car accident statistics keep climbing, and the families affected by personal injuries in these entirely preventable accidents are left to cope with lives that have been shattered by an instant of someone else's careless driving.